A gifted deposit is a sum of money or equity given to you by a third party as a deposit on a property.

 Two lenders - Bath Building Society and Aldermore – offer a scheme where they will advance up to 100% of the purchase price of your son or daughter’s chosen property; they reduce the risk of this by taking a 25% second charge on your property.
 The advantage to you, the parents, is that you do not have to fund deposit money from your savings and do not make any monthly payments.
 The disadvantage is that if your son or daughter default on their mortgage, your home is at risk.

 5. Retained Deposit

 This option is offered by a number of lenders.
-The most recent launched is the Woolwich Family Springboard Mortgage.
+The most recently launched is the Woolwich Family Springboard Mortgage.
 A 5% deposit is funded by the purchasers.
 An additional 10% is deposited into a Woolwich savings account by parents or grandparents.
 These funds cannot be accessed for three years but earn interest.
 After the three years, there is no restriction on these funds.

 The benefit of this route is that, as the parents or grandparents, you only lose access to your savings for three years and they can be used again to help another son or daughter.

 Solicitors and Stamp Duty

 We can recommend solicitors practices who understand the implications of gifted equity deposits and the lender's requirements.
 In the majority of cases, stamp duty is paid on borrowing not the open market value.

 Why use Neil Soundy Financial Services for your mortgage advice?